 Tables are an effective way to show how probabilities vary over categories of a few regressors.
 Suppose that we are interested in whether racial differences in diabetes vary by gender and obesity, with a focus on the adverse effects of obesity.
 One way to approach this is to compute the probability of diabetes conditional on all combinations of race, gender, and obesity, holding other variables at their means.
-These probabilities are presented in rows 1 and 2 of columns 1 through 4 in table 4.
-The last row shows racial differences in the probabilities of diabetes (see equation 14):
+In table 4 these probabilities are presented in rows 1 and 2 of columns 1 through 4 which show that whites have a smaller probabilities of being diagnosed with diabetes than nonwhites for all combinations of obesity and gender.
+Racial differences in the probabilities of diabetes (see equation 14), shown in row 3, are computed with other variables held at their means:

-$$\frac{\Delta \pi(\text{female} = p, \text{obese} = q, \mathbf{x} = \overline{\mathbf{x}})}{\Delta \text{ white}}$$
+$$\frac{\Delta \pi (female = p, obese = q, \mathbf{x} = \overline{\mathbf{x}})}{\Delta white}$$